DijoG/DioGIS/README.md

 # DioGIS

 This is an example of how to set up a basic local developing and testing environment for building a high-level webGIS API.
-Note that it will NOT work for you, since the dummy spatial files (geojson) are too large for GitHub storage.
+Note that the spatial files are not stored/shared.

+To make it work, you need your own spatial files!

 ## Basics
   - Download and install *Node.js* from https://nodejs.org/en/download!